Sparse Lerner operators in infinite dimensions: Abstract

 \section{Abstract}

-We use the principle of almost orthogonality to give a new and simple proof that a sparse operator is bounded on $L_W^{2}$ if and only if the weight $W$ satisfies the Muckenhoupt $A_2$-condition, restricted to the sparse collection in question.
-In contrast to current known proofs, our method is independent of dimension, thus it allows for applications to multiparameter settings.
-For the class of Muckenhoupt $A_2$-weights, we obtain bounds in terms of mixed $A_{2}$-$A_{\infty}$-conditions with exponents adding up to $3/2$, which agrees with the sharpest known in the finite dimensional vectorial setting.
-Furthermore, we consider commutators of sparse operators on operator-valued weighted $L^{2}$-spaces and mention some applications to the multiparameter setting.
+We use the principle of almost orthogonality to give a new and simple proof that a sparse Lerner operator is bounded on a matrix- or operator-weighted space $L_W^{2}(\mu)$, where $\mu$ is a doubling measure on $\R^d$ if and only if the weight $W$ satisfies the Muckenhoupt $A_2(\mu)$-condition, restricted to the sparse collection in question.
+Our method extends to the infinite-dimensional setting, thus allowing for applications to the multi-parameter setting.
+For the class of Muckenhoupt $A_2$-weights, we obtain bounds in terms of mixed $A_{2}(\mu)$-$A_{\infty}(\mu)$-conditions, which is independent of dimension and agrees with the best known bound in the finite-dimensional vectorial setting.
+As an application, we prove a matrix-weighted bound for the maximal Bergman projection, where we obtain a new sharper bound in terms of the B\'ekoll\'e-Bonami characteristic.
+Furthermore, we consider commutators of sparse Lerner operators on operator-valued weighted $L^{2}$-spaces and some applications to multi-parameters.

-\section{Introduction.}
+\section{Introduction}